JiXiangChua/Cohab/README.md

 It should open a new page in your browser.
 Remember to keep your terminal open.

 After that, download the Expo app on your phone from Google Play or App Store.
-Scan the qr code, and it should work :')
+Scan the qr code, and it should work.